dotwebstack/dotwebstack-framework/docs/service/openapi.md

     x-dws-query:
       field: breweries
       sort: args.sort
+    parameters:
+    - name: sort
+      in: query
+      schema:
+        type: string
+        enum: [ 'name', '-name' ]
 ```
+With a value `"name"` for the query `sort` parameter this will produce the query
+`breweries(sort: "NAME")`.

-With a value `"nameDesc"` for the query `sort` parameter this will produce the query
+With a value `"-name"` for the query `sort` parameter this will produce the query
 `breweries(sort: "NAME_DESC")`.

 ## Context